EHfive/einat-ebpf/README.md

+# einat

-# eBPF-based Endpoint-Independent NAT
+einat is an eBPF-based Endpoint-Independent NAT(Network Address Translation).

-This eBPF application implements an "Endpoint-Independent Mapping" and "Endpoint-Independent Filtering" NAT(network address translation) on TC egress and ingress hooks.
+The eBPF part of einat implements an "Endpoint-Independent Mapping" and "Endpoint-Independent Filtering" NAT on TC egress and ingress hooks.

 ### Features